-Binybara / Lee Point is a stretch of old-growth savanna woodland in the northern suburbs of Darwin that connects Casuarina Coastal Reserve, the Northern Territory’s most visited park, with Shoal Bay Coastal Reserve.
+Binybara / Lee Point is a stretch of old-growth savanna woodland in the northern suburbs of Darwin that connects Casuarina Coastal Reserve (soon to be national park), the Northern Territory’s most visited park, with Shoal Bay Coastal Reserve.
 This 27km stretch of bushland is the last wildlife corridor in Darwin and the hollows present in the old-growth trees are essential habitat, especially for the many species of birds found there.

 The area is so abundant in biodiversity that there are more bird species found at Binybara / Lee Point than in Kakadu National Park, the largest national park in the country.
 The most notable species is the rainbow-coloured and endangered Gouldian finch.